PAC-Bayesian Treatment Allocation Under Budget Constraints: Conclusion

 There are a number of considerations for future work.
-The bounds in Section \ref{subsec: Normal Prior}, when a particular normal prior is utilized, feature a term that is $\sqrt{q}/\sqrt{n}$ where $q$ is the dimension of the feature space.
-Although this feature does not appear in the more general motivating bounds in Section \ref{subsec: Regret Bounds and Oracle Inequalities}, it would be of interest to determine if different prior choices, for example a sparsity-inducing prior or a normal prior with a different form for the covariance matrix, would facilitate bounds of the type in Section \ref{subsec: Normal Prior} or yield modeling suggestions for higher dimensional feature spaces.
+It would be of interest to determine if different prior choices, for example a sparsity-inducing prior or a normal prior with a different form for the covariance matrix than that considered here, would facilitate bounds of the type in Section \ref{subsec: Normal Prior} or yield modeling suggestions for higher dimensional feature spaces.
 Rather than using the Gibbs posterior to form treatment rules, it could also prove fruitful to approximate the Gibbs posterior with alternative distribution such as a normal distribution.
 So-called variational approximations of Gibbs posteriors for general PAC-Bayesian approaches are considered in \cite{alquier2016properties}.
 This could yield greater flexibility in terms of functional form constraints, beyond control over the variables included in the treatment rules featured here.
 It would also be of interest to incorporate estimated propensity scores into the PAC-Bayesian framework here and to explore how this impacts rates of convergence.
 Lastly, the analysis for balancing the primary welfare or regret objective against that of a secondary cost objective can be generalized to settings beyond the welfare-based potential outcomes framework.
 Balancing a secondary objective of concern could also be of interest in classification or regression settings.

 {A.\arabic{assumption}} {A.\arabic{theorem}} {A.\arabic{proposition}} {A.\arabic{subsection}} {A.\arabic{figure}} {A.\arabic{lemma}} {A.\arabic{corollary}}